← Back to blog

 Every digit (0–9) maps to a consonant sound.
 You fill in vowels freely to form real words.
 Those words become mental images you can actually remember.

 Say you want to remember the number 84.
 Digit 8 maps to the sound f, and digit 4 maps to r.
-Add a vowel and you get fairy — something you can instantly picture.
+Add a few vowels and you get fairy — something you can instantly picture.
 When you recall the image of a glittering fairy, the consonants f and r give you back 84.
 That’s the entire trick.

 Here’s the complete mapping — tap any digit to see the memory trick behind it:

-Zero starts with a z sound.
-Both s and z are hissing sounds made with the same tongue position — s is just the unvoiced version of z.
+s and z are hissing fricatives made at the same tongue position — s is just the unvoiced version of z.
+The soft 'th' (as in bath or this) joins them: the same kind of fricative, but made with the tongue at the teeth.

 Notice the pattern: each digit maps to sounds made in the same part of the mouth.
 The letters t and d (digit 1) are both made by pressing your tongue behind your teeth.
 The letters k and hard g (digit 7) are both made at the back of your throat.
 This makes the system surprisingly natural once you get the hang of it.